robmoffat/k9/docs/sprints/plan.md

 ### Object Model Part 2 - Links/Ports/Terminators/Labels

-- Links broken down into Ends (which can have labels?)
-- Terminators
 - Ports
 - Aligns (allowed arriving edges)
 - Links as “straight” rather than LEFT, RIGHT etc.